refinedev/refine/documentation/blog/2023-11-22-crash-loop-back.md

 These are as follows:

 - An upgrade to the newest, most stable versions of Docker Engine and Kubernetes would be a wise step in favor of your deployment.
 It is important to scrutinize the release notes and deprecation page to verify any changes that may apply to your set-up.
-- It is preferred to use explicit and sematic tagging because it is more reliable than using the default 'latest' tag.
+- It is preferred to use explicit and semantic tagging because it is more reliable than using the default 'latest' tag.
 When the default 'latest' tag changes in the future, it will impede the overall consistency of the system.
 - It is a good practice to induce a multistaged build process.
 This generally includes fewer layers and smaller images.
 Ultimately, this leads to optimized performance of your server, hence enhancing the efficiency of all deployments involved.
 - Lastly, and equally as importantly, try to pick an image base that remains persistently secure, manageable, and compatible across various platforms.